 We have a lot in common with our animal friends we share this beautiful planet with.
 We know that as humans, we share shockingly similar DNA with chimpanzees, but what about cats?1 Is it too far-fetched to think we share a decent amount of DNA with those we share our homes with and relate to so very much?

 Well, it’s not.
-Humans share a shocking 90 percent of DNA with felines.
+Humans share a surprising 90 percent of our DNA with felines.
 In this article, we will go over the genetic similarities and differences for a better understanding of how this is possible.

 Humans and Cats